Updated on by Daniel Twigg

-You can even edit each of these, clicking the edit (pen shaped) button to take you the individual method’s settings.
+You can even edit each of these, by clicking the edit (pen-shaped) button to take you to the individual method’s settings.
 It’s worth taking a look at the Request/ Response Format tabs to see what fields have been included in each.
-It’s possible to add to these if necessary, or you can edit them by simply clicking on the cell the data you want to update is in.
+It’s possible to add to these if necessary, or you can edit them by simply clicking on the cell in which the data you want to update is.

 Testing the Connector

 If you’re happy with how your connector is looking then it’s time to publish it.
 We do this by clicking the “Promote from draft to Live” button inside your connector’s settings.